iPhone 6 watch. iPhone watch

 iWatch

-Apple still continues the “wet it before release, no matter what” policy, which is why the new iWatch has so far only existed in the form of a mass of rumors, “leaked” data and other rarely officially confirmed news.
+Apple still continues the policy of “let it be foggy before release, no matter what,” and therefore the new iWatch so far exists only in the form of a mass of rumors, “leaked” data and other rarely officially confirmed news.

-Nevertheless, insiders call their presentation "inevitable", especially given that Cupertino continues and continues to register the iWatch trade mark in different countries the world in recent weeks.
-The brand has already been registered in Russia, Jamaica, applications have been filed in Taiwan, Mexico, India and Turkey - a total of nine countries so far, not counting those where the brand is already registered.
+Nevertheless, insiders call their presentation “inevitable,” especially given that Cupertino continues to register the iWatch trade mark in different countries peace in recent weeks.
+The brand has already been registered in Russia, Jamaica, applications have been filed in Taiwan, Mexico, India and Turkey - a total of nine countries so far, not counting those where the brand has already been registered.

-Apple smartwatches are rumored to have a fingerprint sensor.
-Resource The Verge reported that the watch works on iOS, and the maximum life from a single charge is two days with minimal use.
-Which, of course, is not a big deal.
+According to rumors, Apple smart watches will have a fingerprint sensor.
+The Verge reported that the watch runs on iOS and has a maximum battery life of two days with minimal use.
+Which, of course, is not a big indicator.

-However, according to the latest data, iWatch will appear at least in a year, since this moment The hardware and software of this device are not yet ready for the mass market.
+However, according to the latest data, iWatch will appear in at least a year, since this moment The hardware and software of this device are not yet ready to enter the mass market.
 And Apple values its reputation too much to release an unfinished product.

 Galaxy Gear

-Toq smart watches use their own software, which allows the device to connect to iOS and Android smartphones.
-Among other things, Qualcomm smartwatch is the world's first device based on Mirasol screen technology, which allows producing displays with very low consumption.
+Toq smart watches use their own software that allows the device to connect to smartphones on iOS and Android.
+Among other things, Qualcomm smart watches are the world's first device to be powered by Mirasol screen technology, which makes it possible to produce displays with very low power consumption.

-Mirasol technology is similar to e-ink, which allows you to work with the watch in bright light, as well as save energy, but you won’t be able to watch dynamic video here due to the low refresh rate of the picture.
+Mirasol technology is similar to e-ink, which allows you to work with the watch in bright light and also save energy, but you won’t be able to watch dynamic video here due to the low image refresh rate.
 In addition, mirasol displays do not use backlighting, but here the company has created a plug-in backlight that can be used if necessary.

 To make the watch case thinner and more attractive, Qualcomm removed the battery from the watch, placing it inside the strap clasp.
-Thanks to the economical display, Toq can work offline for up to 5 days.
+Thanks to its energy-efficient display, Toq can work offline for up to 5 days.
 The device is charging wirelessly, by placing the watch on a special docking station.
-Buyers will receive in the same box with the gadget not only a docking station, but also wireless headphones.
-The clock is built on an economical ARM Cortex M3 processor with a frequency of 200 MHz.
+Buyers will receive not only a docking station, but also wireless headphones in one box with the gadget.
+The watch is built on an economical ARM Cortex M3 processor with a frequency of 200 MHz.

-Qualcomm will sell Toq for $299, which is Samsung price Galaxy Gear.
-Pre-orders for the novelty in the US have already opened, they will appear on the market from October 10.
+Qualcomm will sell Toq for $299 dollars, which corresponds to Samsung price Galaxy Gear.
+Pre-orders for the new product have already opened in the United States; they will appear on the market on October 10.

-While electronic gadget lovers are looking forward to Apple's smartwatches, a small team of Secret Labs engineers have made the dream come true with what they claim is "the world's most advanced wearable computer."
-Not without reason, a team of American engineers managed to raise $100,000 per day, which is necessary for the mass production of the device.
+As tech enthusiasts await Apple's smartwatch, a small team of engineers at Secret Labs are making the dream a reality with what they claim is the "world's most advanced wearable computer."
+It’s not for nothing that a team of American engineers managed to raise $100,000 in one day, necessary for mass production of the device.

-The accessory called Agent is equipped with a 1.28-inch anti-glare display that combines the advantages of a traditional LCD monitor and E-ink technologies, an accelerometer, a light sensor, a vibration motor, Bluetooth 4.0 and a wireless universal charger qi.
-It is enough to put the device on a special platform, and it will start charging.
-The capacity of the built-in battery is sufficient for 7 days of active use of the Agent and 30 days of operation of the device as an electronic watch.
+The accessory, called Agent, is equipped with a 1.28-inch anti-glare display that combines the advantages of a traditional LCD monitor and E-ink technologies, an accelerometer, a light sensor, a vibration motor, Bluetooth 4.0 and wireless universal charger Qi.
+Just place the device on a special pad and it will start charging.
+The capacity of the built-in battery is sufficient for 7 days of active use of Agent and 30 days of operation of the device as an electronic watch.

-Agent can be used to display data about incoming calls and SMS, interact with applications on a smartphone.
-The gadget is compatible with iPhone 4S, iPhone 5, Android/WP8 smartphones and is able to warn its owner if he forgets his phone.
+Agent can be used to display data about incoming calls and SMS, and interact with applications on a smartphone.
+The gadget is compatible with iPhone 4S, iPhone 5, Android/WP8 smartphones and is able to warn its owner if he forgets the phone.

-After 24 hours, Kickstarter users have raised over $200,000, which speaks to the potential of the new watch.
-Among the advantages of the model - two processors with low power consumption.
-One of them, ARM Cortex-M4 with a clock frequency of 120 MHz, is used when working directly with the Agent, the second is necessary to maintain “life” at other times.
+After 24 hours, Kickstarter users had raised over $200,000, indicating the potential of the new watch.
+Among the advantages of the model are two processors with low power consumption.
+One of them, ARM Cortex-M4 with a clock frequency of 120 MHz, is used when working directly with Agent, the second is necessary to maintain “life” the rest of the time.

 Pebble

-Launched with a private Kickstarter donation, the Pebble E-Paper Watch is, in a way, the middle ground in a variety of smartwatches.
-Pebble features include the watch face itself (with several animation options), music player, notifications for incoming calls, messages and CVCs.
-To fully work with the watch, you must first connect it via bluetooth to your smartphone: the main settings for the watch, accounts, and other things are done from the smartphone, in the Pebble app.
+Made possible through private investment on Kickstarter, the Pebble E-Paper Watch gadget is, in a sense, the golden mean in the line of various smart watches.
+Pebble's features include the watch face itself (with several animation options), music player, notifications about incoming calls, messages and CVC.
+To fully work with the watch, it must first be connected via bluetooth to a smartphone: the main setup of the watch, accounts, and other things is done from the smartphone, in Pebble’s own application.

-However, the term "smart watch" speaks not only about the software functionality, but also, to no lesser extent, about the hardware.
-Pebble watches are equipped with an e-paper screen, which guarantees a fairly long (about a week) battery life and good readability of the screen in the sun, but at the same time leaves the possibility of smooth scrolling and animation, unlike the usual e-books E ink.
+However, the term “smart watch” speaks not only about software functionality, but also, no less, about hardware.
+Pebble watch are equipped with an e-paper screen, which guarantees a fairly long (about a week) battery life and good readability of the screen in the sun, but at the same time leaves the possibility of smooth scrolling and animation, unlike the usual e-books E-ink.
 Among other advantages of Pebble is ease of use: in Pebble you can do almost anything, except, perhaps, deep dives under water (you can just swim).

-The model has been produced since January 2013, and has already managed to acquire a number of third party applications designed to expand its capabilities.
-It is worth mentioning the application that provides support for the Cyrillic alphabet.
+The model has been produced since January 2013, and has already acquired a number of third party applications designed to expand its capabilities.
+It is worth mentioning an application that provides support for the Cyrillic alphabet.

 Vachen

-Korean designer Won Rii has developed Vachen smart watches that not only connect to iPhone and Android smartphones and notify about new emails, SMS and calls, but can also change the screen style.
+Korean designer Won Rii has developed a smart watch called Vachen, which not only connects to iPhone and Android smartphones and notifies you about new emails, SMS and calls, but can also change the screen style.

-The device, called Vachen, operates on the basis of an operating Android systems Gingerbread and comes with 100 watch faces that can be paired with different clothes, styles and moods.
-In addition, on the 1.54-inch screen with a resolution of 200 x 200 pixels, a photo of the owner or someone close to him can flaunt.
-Various firms and companies will be able to place their own logo on the screen and change it in case of rebranding.
+The device, called Vachen, operates on the operating Android systems Gingerbread and comes with 100 watch faces that can be matched with different clothes, styles and moods.
+In addition, the 1.54-inch screen with a resolution of 200 x 200 pixels can display a photo of the owner or someone close to him.
+Various firms and companies will have the opportunity to place their own logo on the screen and change it in case of rebranding.

-Vachen supports Wi-Fi, Bluetooth 4.0 and connects to a computer via USB interface.
-The designer plans to launch an online store of the same name, where the owners of the accessory will be able to create and download various screensavers for the screen.
+Vachen supports Wi-Fi, Bluetooth 4.0 and connects to your computer via USB interface.
+The designer plans to launch an online store of the same name, where owners of the accessory will be able to create and download various screen savers.
 The built-in battery provides up to 48 hours of battery life.

-Sony Corporation was one of the first large companies interested in the production of "smart" watches.
+Sony Corporation was one of the first large companies to become interested in the production of smart watches.
 The first version of Smartwatch was released at the beginning of last year and was able to read mail, manage incoming calls and switch songs in the player.

-The second modification of smartwatches from Sony was "work on the error" - that is, on the first watch, which was not perfect.
-What does it offer New Product in the base case?
-This is, first of all, support for call management, call logging, missed call notifications, reading on a 1.6-inch screen with a resolution of 220 × 176 pixels SMS, email, Twitter messages; receive calendar notifications, weather widget and view phone book.
-Connection with smartphones takes place via the Bluetooth 3/4 protocol.
+The second modification of Sony’s smart watches was a “work on the bug” - that is, on the first watch, which was not ideal.
+What does it offer?
+New Product in the basic version?
+This is, first of all, support for call management, call logging, notifications of missed calls, reading on a 1.6-inch screen with a resolution of 220×176 pixels SMS, email, Twitter messages; Receive calendar notifications, weather widget and view phone book.
+Connection with smartphones occurs via Bluetooth 3/4 protocol.

-Among the shortcomings of the Sony Smartwatch 2 is the glossy LCD display, which can cause problems in the sun, and the overall fragility of the device.
-The manufacturer claims protection against splashes and dust, but it is no longer possible to swim in it, unlike the same Pebble.
+Among the disadvantages of the Sony Smartwatch 2 are the glossy LCD display, which can cause problems in the sun, and the overall fragility of the device.
+The manufacturer claims protection against splashes and dust, but, unlike the Pebble, you can no longer swim in it.

 LG GD-910

-The LG GD-910 is a full-fledged watch phone that was released in 2009, but is still on sale.
-It is little known because of its ultra-high price, but it will give odds even to modern smartphones.
+LG GD-910 is a full-fledged “watch phone”, which was released in 2009, but is still on sale.
+It is little known because of its ultra-high price, but it will give even modern smartphones a head start.
 Many of them.
 Not to mention most of the heroes of today's hit list.

-So, the watch phone of the Korean manufacturer offers, first of all, support for 3G (there is a slot for a miniSIM card), a touch screen with a diagonal of 1.43 inches, it is color, with a TFT matrix and a resolution of 128x160 pixels with a proprietary Flash interface, closed protective glass Gorilla glass.
-Chasofon weighs 84 grams and supports removable memory cards up to 32 GB.
+So, the watch phone from the Korean manufacturer offers, first of all, 3G support (there is a slot for a miniSIM card), a touch screen with a diagonal of 1.43 inches, it is color, with a TFT matrix and a resolution of 128x160 pixels with a proprietary Flash interface, closed protective glass Gorilla Glass.
+The watchphone weighs 84 grams and supports removable memory cards up to 32 GB.

-The conversation takes place using the built-in speaker with a microphone, there is a speech recognition function, and using a Bluetooth headset using the 2.0 + A2DP protocol, that is, you can also listen to music.
+The conversation takes place using the built-in speaker with microphone, there is a speech recognition function, and using a Bluetooth headset using the 2.0+A2DP protocol, that is, you can also listen to music.
 There is even a VGA camera for video calls, water resistance is also available - and according to the IPX4 standard.
-Offline work from one charge (with the help of an adapter) it is offered up to four days.
+Autonomous operation from one charge (using an adapter) is offered up to four days.
 Many languages are supported, even Russian is present.
-You can dial or view SMS and email, the default keyboard is the classic "telephone" keyboard.
+You can type or view SMS and email, the default keyboard is the classic “telephone” one.

-You can make a call and have a conversation directly with the LG GD-910.
+You can make a call and have a conversation directly from the LG GD-910.

 Kreyos Meteor

-Kreyos Meteor can track the distance traveled, speed, calories burned and, last but not least, the wearer's heart rate.
-In addition, Meteor can be considered one of the pioneers of gesture control: the gadget is controlled by hand movements in space, and the gesture base, according to engineers, promises to be very solid.
-After setting up Meteor via Bluetooth, the gadget allows you to manage mail, calls and a music player.
+Kreyos Meteor can track the distance traveled, speed, calories burned and, importantly, the owner’s pulse.
+In addition, Meteor can be considered one of the pioneering devices for gesture control: the gadget is controlled by moving the hand in space, and the gesture base, according to engineers, promises to be very solid.
+After setting up Meteor via Bluetooth, the gadget allows you to control your mail, calls and music player.

-As befits a sports gadget, Kreyos Meteor is built to last and, importantly, it combines protection against moisture, dust and shock with a fairly convenient 1.2-inch display.
-The Kreyos Meteor watch will go on sale in November 2013.
+As befits a sports gadget, Kreyos Meteor is built to last and, importantly, combines protection from moisture, dust and shock with a fairly convenient 1.2-inch display.
+The Kreyos Meteor watch should go on sale in November 2013.

 Hyetis Crossbow

-How Cell phones have long been no longer limited to their basic functions, so smart watches sometimes go far from their main purpose.
-The Crossbow model from Hyetis could have stepped off the screen of any science-fiction about the distant future.
+How Cell phones They have long been no longer limited to their basic functions, and smart watches sometimes go far from their main purpose.
+The Crossbow model from the Hyetis company could come off the screen of any science-fiction about the distant future.

-In addition to a completely futuristic design, the watch has a built-in 41 megapixel camera with zoom and flash, and a noise-canceling microphone.
-Among the "physical" features of the Crossbow are speed, temperature, altitude, humidity and depth counters, GPS and NFC modules, and a fingerprint scanner.
+In addition to a completely futuristic design, the watch has a built-in 41 megapixel camera, with zoom and flash, and a microphone with noise reduction function.
+Among the “physical” functions of the Crossbow are counters for speed, temperature, altitude, humidity and depth, GPS and NFC modules and a fingerprint scanner.
 Oddly enough, the gadget can also show the time, and in addition, display letters, SMS and weather reports on the screen.
-According to the developers, the watch will open its own application store, designed to expand the already rather big functionality of the gadget.
+According to the developers, the watch will have its own application store, designed to expand the already considerable functionality of the gadget.

-The manufacturer promises to begin deliveries of the $1,200 Crossbow at the end of 2013.
+The manufacturer promises to begin shipping the $1,200 Crossbow at the end of 2013.

 Emopulse Smile Smartwatch

 Another futuristic gadget, Emopulse, is stuck somewhere between a watch and a full-fledged mobile computer.
-This watch is distinguished by its design: equipped with two curved displays, it is worn like a bracelet and has no straps or edging, which makes the gadget's active screen area comparable to a medium-sized tablet.
+This watch is distinguished by its design: equipped with two curved displays, it is worn like a bracelet and has no straps or edging, which makes the active screen area of the gadget comparable to a mid-diagonal tablet.

-Other clear innovations brought by Smile to the smartwatch market include: system memory 2 GB, and an optional flash drive up to 256 GB, powered by USB and, in the future, super-fast Thunderbolt data transfer technology.
+Among other clear innovations brought by Smile to the smartwatch market: system memory, amounting to 2 GB, and an additional flash drive up to 256 GB, operating via USB and, in the future, super-fast Thunderbolt data transfer technology.

-Among other elements of the Emopulse Smile Smartwatch are three cameras: for video telephony, for photos and for barcode scanning, each with its own optics designed for a specific task.
-Also, according to the developers, the device will be built voice assistant like Siri.
-There is at least another six months to think about what exactly can be ordered for wristwatches - the start of mass production is planned for early 2014.
+Among other elements of the Emopulse Smile Smartwatch are three cameras: for video telephony, for photographs and for scanning barcodes, each with its own optics designed for a specific task.
+Also, according to the developers, the device will have a built-in voice assistant like Siri.
+We have at least another six months to think about what exactly can be ordered for a wristwatch - the start of mass production is planned for early 2014.

-i'm Watch is made in a monolithic aluminum housing 40.6x52.9 mm in size and 1 cm thick.
+i’m Watch is made in monolithic aluminum housing measuring 40.6x52.9 mm and 1 cm thick.
 The dimensions of the gadget are quite impressive, and the watch will not look harmonious on every wrist.
-Inside the gadget there is a processor operating at a frequency of 400 MHz, 128 MB random access memory and 4 GB storage for user data.
+Inside the gadget there is a processor operating at a frequency of 400 MHz, 128 MB random access memory and a 4 GB drive for storing user data.

-The entire front of the device is occupied by a touch screen with a diagonal of 1.5 inches (240x240).
+The entire front part of the device is occupied by a 1.5-inch (240x240) touch display.
 The screen is covered with protective glass, which ensures its safety during operation, but at the same time significantly reduces viewing angles - this is facilitated by the slight curvature of the coating.

-After synchronization with a smartphone - the gadget connects via Bluetooth to devices on Android and iOS - i'm Watch informs the user about incoming calls received on mobile device, allow you to read emails and SMS, view updates on Facebook, Twitter and Instagram, as well as get comprehensive information about the state of the body during sports (optional sensors required).
+After synchronization with a smartphone - the gadget connects via Bluetooth to devices on Android and iOS - i’m Watch informs the user about incoming calls received on mobile device, allow you to read emails and SMS, view updates on Facebook, Twitter and Instagram, and also receive comprehensive information about the state of the body during sports (optional sensors are required).

 MetaWatch STRATA

-MetaWatch STRATA differs from other “smart watches” in shock resistance, first of all, and water resistance (as we will see again later) for modern and new models of such watches can even be called the de facto standard – and it is also in the “strat”.
+The MetaWatch STRATA differs from other “smart watches” in its shock resistance, first of all, and water resistance (as we will again see later) for modern and new models of such watches can even be called a de facto standard – and the “strata” also has it.

-The watch is made using polyurethane, polypropylene and stainless steel, and the device also has a monochrome display with a resolution of 96x96 pixels, which is protected by mineral glass with anti-reflective coating.
-The watch can work autonomously for up to one week.
+The watch is made using polyurethane, polypropylene and stainless steel; the device also has a monochrome display with a resolution of 96x96 pixels, which is protected by mineral glass with anti-reflective coating.
+The watch can operate autonomously for up to one week.
 Although they look, in general, quite cheap.

-The communication capabilities of STRATA are associated with the Bluetooth 4.0 protocol, with the help of which the watch exchanges data with gadgets on iOS and Android.
-These can be notifications of received mail or SMS, messages from social networks, synchronization with weather applications and a calendar ...
-The asset also includes control of music playback, an alarm clock or a timer.
-Eat preinstalled applications for running and cycling, and the SDK for widgets and applications also provides access to the operating system of the gadget, which is very original.
+The communication capabilities of STRATA are associated with the Bluetooth 4.0 protocol, through which the watch exchanges data with gadgets on iOS and Android.
+These could be notifications about received mail or SMS, messages from social networks, synchronization with weather applications and calendar...
+The asset also includes control of music playback, alarm clock or timer.
+Eat pre-installed applications for running and cycling, and the SDK for widgets and applications also gives access to the gadget’s operating system, which is very original.

-Of the unusual features, we can note the “Lost Phone Alarm” function, which reminds with the help of a vibration alert about a smartphone forgotten somewhere.
-The MetaWatch STRATA watch will cost $200 after the release.
+Among the unusual features, we can note the “Lost Phone Alarm” function, which reminds you of a smartphone forgotten somewhere using a vibration alert.
+The MetaWatch STRATA will cost $200 upon release.

 We decided to find best smart watch for iPhone, because Apple Watch is not for everyone!
-If you iPhone owner and looking to get a new smartwatch, the Apple Watch Series 4 isn't your only choice.
-Yes, it's a fantastic popular smartwatch, but it's not for all wallets!
-Consider the best smartwatches of 2019 that can become a worthy alternative.
+If you iPhone owner and want to buy a new smartwatch, the Apple Watch Series 4 isn't your only choice.
+Yes, it's a fantastic popular smartwatch, but it's not for everyone's wallet!
+Let's look at the best smartwatches of 2019 that can become a worthy alternative.

-Luckily, there are a number of iOS-compatible smartwatches on the market with features yet to be included in an Apple device.
+Luckily, there are a number of iOS-compatible smartwatches on the market with features that have yet to be included in an Apple device.

-Plus, of course, Wear OS is compatible with iOS, just like smartwatches. samsung galaxy and Gear.
-Thus, iPhone users can choose from a variety of options.
+Plus, of course, Wear OS is compatible with iOS, just like smartwatches Samsung Galaxy and Gear.
+Thus, iPhone users can choose from many options.

-Before we get into a roundup of the top contenders to choose from, any of which will sync with your iPhone, here's a rundown of our current the best options
+Before we get to the top contenders to choose from, any of which will sync to your iPhone, here's a rundown of our current best options

 Samsung Galaxy Watch

-Focused on health and fitness with the latest flagship smart samsung watch, as well as a magnificent high-tech display with a fantastic display, excellent control system front panel and an ever-growing supply of great Tizen apps.
+Focus on health and fitness with latest flagship smart phones Samsung watches, as well as a great high-tech display with a fantastic display, excellent control system front panel and an ever-growing stock of great Tizen apps.

 Fossil Q Venture HR

 The Fossil Q Venture HR is a Wear OS smartwatch that combines stylish design with essential features and is just as stylish as its predecessor.
-It also includes several highly anticipated technical upgrades to outperform the competition.
+It also includes several long-awaited tech updates to outshine the competition.

 Fitbit Versa

-The Fitbit Versa proves that the activity tracker knows how to make smartwatches look great - despite the fact that it was an Ionic.
-As you would expect, the fitness features are also top notch.
+The Fitbit Versa proves that the activity tracking specialist knows how to make a smartwatch great—despite the fact that it was an Ionic.
+As you'd expect, the fitness features are also top notch.

 Samsung Galaxy Watch

-The swim smartwatch builds on the fitness and health features found in the S3 and Sport, adding more workout modes, better heart rate monitoring skills, and better sleep tracking.
+The swim smartwatch builds on the fitness and health features introduced in the S3 and Sport, adding more workout modes, improved heart rate monitoring skills, and an improved sleep tracking system.

-Tizen OS 4.0 runs the show and is a more versatile platform than Google Wear in our opinion.
-It's still, of course, that great rotating bezel for navigating the OS when you don't want your fingers to touch that super-sharp touchscreen display.
+Tizen OS 4.0 runs the show and is, in our opinion, a more versatile platform than Google Wear.
+It's of course still that great rotating bezel for navigating the OS when you don't want your fingers touching that super-sharp touch display.

-The watch will, of course, work great with an iPhone, and whether you're a 42mm or 46mm, it will last longer than an Apple smartwatch.
+The watch will of course work great with an iPhone, and whether you're 42mm or 46mm, it will last longer than Apple's smartwatch.

 Read full review on Samsung Galaxy Watch